contains advertisements as well as screened job leads. Please

 long have you been in business?

-with such clients as the US State Department and US Armed Forces for
+with such clients as the US State Department, US Air Force, US Army and

-years.
-We launched the Rat Race Rebellion website in February 2007.
+many more.
+We launched the Rat Race Rebellion website in February

 To learn more